 Relax at the Spas

-There are several spas and water parks to visit in Hidalgo; most are located less than 1 hour from Pachuca.
+Hidalgo has several spas and water parks; most are less than 1 hour from Pachuca.

 The closest sites are in the Huasca, Ixmiquilpan-Tasquillo, Ajacuba-Tula, Apan-Cuatepec and Tizayuca areas.

 Most have swimming pools with slides, sports courts, and parks for children’s enjoyment.

 Some places like the Grutas de Tolatongo also have hot springs, ideal for relaxation.

 Mountain Corridor Route

 The Mountain Corridor is near Pachuca and has beautiful landscapes and colorful traditional towns.

 The route begins in Huasca de Ocampo, continues through Mineral del Chico, and ends in Real del Monte.

 As for recommendations on what to visit when passing through this region, the highlights are visits to Cerro de las Navajas, El Cedral Dam, the Milagro River, and the Peña del Cuervo viewpoint.

 Huasca de Ocampo is 35 km from Pachuca and is the first Mexican town named a Magical Town.